-Macular hole - an eye disease with a small break in the center of the eye's light-sensitive retina.
-It results in distorted and decreased central vision preventing reading, driving, and seeing fine detail, but can be treated by surgery (vitrectomy) and filling the eye with gas.
-Appropriate positioning for 3 days postoperatively ensures contact between the retina and the gas bubble necessary for hole closure and visual improvement4.
+- Macular hole an eye disease with a small break in the center of the eye's light-sensitive retina.
+It results in distorted and decreased central vision preventing reading, driving, and seeing fine detail, but can be treated by surgery Figure 1.
+Anatomy of the human (vitrectomy) and filling the eye with gas.
+Appropriate eye (cross section). - between the retina and the gas bubble necessary for hole closure and visual improvement4.